-The 1970 CAA established the National Ambient Air Quality Standards (NAAQS) for five criteria air pollutants: particulate matter, carbon monoxide, sulfur dioxide, nitrogen dioxide, and ambient ozone.17 Beginning in 1972, each county received an annual designation of nonattainment or attainment for each criteria pollutant, depending on whether air pollution concentrations exceeded the federally mandated standard.18
+The 1970 CAA established the National Ambient Air Quality Standards (NAAQS) for five criteria air pollutants: particulate matter, carbon monoxide, sulfur dioxide, nitrogen dioxide, and ambient ozone.17 Beginning in 1972, each county received an annual designation of nonattainment or attainment for each criteria pollutant, depending on whether air pollution concentrations exceeded the federally mandated standard.
 Each state was required to submit a state implementation plan (SIP) outlining how any nonattainment areas would be brought into compliance with the NAAQS.
-Typically, states totaled up estimated emissions from all stationary sources of pollution in each nonattainment area, and divided this amount by an estimate of the maximum level of emissions that would ensure compliance with the NAAQS.
-Each plant was ordered to reduce emissions by this ratio (Roberts and Farrell, 1978).
-All states, territories, and the District of Columbia submitted SIPs by the end of 1972 (EPA, 1973).19
+All states, territories, and the District of Columbia submitted SIPs by the end of 1972 (USEPA, 1973).18